Philos Language Scholarship

 Summer and Fall 2018

-Ewelina U. Ochab is a legal researcher and human rights advocate, and author of the book “Never Again: Legal Responses to a Broken Promise in the Middle East.”
+Ewelina U. Ochab is a legal researcher and human rights advocate, and author of the book “Never Again: Legal Responses to a Broken Promise in the Near East.”
 Ochab works on the topic of the persecution of minorities around the world, with main projects including Daesh genocide in Syria and Iraq, Boko Haram atrocities in West Africa, and the situation of religious minorities in South Asia.
 Ochab has written over 30 UN reports (including Universal Periodic Review reports) and has made oral and written submissions at the Human Rights Council sessions and the UN Forum on Minority Issues.
 Ochab is working on her PhD in international law, human rights and medical ethics.
 Ochab is a Contributor to Forbes.
 She has also published in the Providence Magazine, Oxford Human Rights Hub, UnHerd, and Washington Examiner.
 Ewelina spoke at the UN Human Rights Council, UN Forum on Minority Issues, European Parliament, Council of Europe, Dutch Parliament, and conferences in Poland, Slovakia, Austria, Australia, Belgium, Sweden, Italy and South Africa

 I spent three weeks this July volunteering at the Tel Shimron excavation in Israel.
 Like all excavations in this part of the world, Shimron saw occupation over thousands of years, going back from Islamic to Byzantine, Roman to Hellenstic, and Middle Bronze.
 Though my previous excavation experience has been in Islamic and Byzantine periods, I had the privilege this summer of working in the Middle Bronze Age period and growing in my knowledge and skills in excavating that period.
 Since this was the first summer of excavations at Shimron, one goal was to determine the extent of the Middle Bronze Age settlement there.
 I contributed to the success of this goal as our work showed that a sizable community was established at Shimron during the Middle Bronze Age.
 This is the period during which Abraham would have migrated to the area, so it was very exciting to connect a biblical event to the work we were doing.
 I am very grateful for the opportunity to excavate at Tel Shimron.
 While there, I grew in my skills as an archaeologist.
 During my time in Israel, I took a class on Field Archaeology, and for my final project was able to research and write about the transition between the Byzantine and Islamic periods and suggest how Shimron may fit into the academic understanding of this crucial time in history.
 It was beneficial for me to meet many archaeological scholars of the Holy Land, to learn from their experience and to understand what it means to pursue this field.
 It was truly a privilege to contribute to the first season at Tel Shimron and I am very thankful for the role The Philos Project played in allowing that to happen.